-The -mpid= option causes the assembler to generate the Tag_ABI_PID attribute with a value indicating the form of data addressing used by the code. -mpid=no, the default, indicates position-dependent data addressing, -mpid=near indicates position-independent addressing with GOT accesses using near DP addressing, and -mpid=far indicates position-independent addressing with GOT accesses using far DP addressing.
+The '-mpid=' option causes the assembler to generate the Tag_ABI_PID attribute with a value indicating the form of data addressing used by the code. '-mpid=no', the default, indicates position-dependent data addressing, '-mpid=near' indicates position-independent addressing with GOT accesses using near DP addressing, and '-mpid=far' indicates position-independent addressing.
 The linker will emit a warning if objects built with different settings of this option are linked together.